ossobv/pstore/README.rst

 ``django-pstore``.
 After all, you put the app in a Django project and you created a database for it.

-Note that dependencies like Django, pyasn1, pycrypto, pygpgme, aren't uninstalled automatically.
+Note that dependencies like Django, pycryptodome, gpg, aren't uninstalled automatically.

 ImportError: No module named pstorelib.bytes